Blood Orange Gin Fizz w/ Campari: Simple Winter Cocktail!

 1. Garnish with a slice of blood orange if desired, and enjoy!

-overhead view of two glasses filled with blood orange gin fizz and orange slices
+overhead view of two blood orange gin fizz cocktails garnished with blood orange slices

 Appetizers